NYU Prison Education Program

 After the changes were made in the design based on the feedback received the final website was launched.
 Given below are some snapshots of the comparison between the old and the new website:

-– Ensure all content on site meets accessibility requirements
+– All content on site meets accessibility requirements as per WCAG guidelines

-– Add more content for resources and projects
+– New website is flexible to allow addition of more content for resources and projects

-– Create awareness about program on social media
+– Helped to create more awareness about program on social media